The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Application to Weak Lensing Correlation Functions

 \section{Application to Weak Lensing Correlation Functions}

 To show the applicability of our theoretical likelihood, we calculate correlation-function likelihoods for a weak-lensing survey setup.
 The prediction of the field values for this observable is obtained by projecting the three-dimensional matter density distribution onto the sphere by performing a weighted integral along the line of sight.
 This procedure approximately follows the paths of photons that are emitted by a distribution of source galaxies $n_i(z)$ and trace the geometry of spacetime via the gravitational potential, which is sourced by the matter distribution between us and the source galaxies \citep[for a review, see][]{bartelmann2001a}.
-The resulting projected field of initially randomly distributed galaxy shapes and orientations\footnote{This is a simplifying assumption as galaxies can be intrinsically aligned due to the large scale structure \citep[for an overview, see][]{joachimi2015a}.} can be correlated with itself or with a field arising from a different source-redshift distribution and translated to harmonic space such that the two-dimensional shear power spectrum $C_{\ell}$ can be constructed as a projection of the three-dimensional matter power spectrum.
-As a similar matter distribution is seen by photons emitted from galaxies close by, the observed galaxy shapes and orientations will become correlated due to this weak-lensing effect.
+The resulting projected field of initially randomly distributed galaxy shapes and orientations\footnote{This is a simplifying assumption as galaxies can be intrinsically aligned due to the large scale structure \citep[for an overview, see][]{joachimi2015a}.} can be correlated with itself or with a field arising from a different source-redshift distribution.
+Translating the resulting correlation function into harmonic space, the two-dimensional shear power spectrum $C_{\ell}$ can be constructed as a projection of the three-dimensional matter power spectrum.
+As a similar matter distribution is seen by photons emitted from galaxies close in angular separation, the observed galaxy shapes and orientations will become correlated due to this weak-lensing effect.